lyytioy/lyyti-design-system/README.md

 6. Run `npm link @lyyti/design-system`

 ## Contribute
 We welcome contributors.
+In order to do so you need fork this repository and only make changes from there.
+Once you have made your changes please create a cross fork pull request.
+One of our developers will get to it as soon as possible.

 Please make sure that you use our ESLint and Prettier rules and always use Typescript.

 When you create a pull request with changes make sure to also bump the package.json version.
 Depending on what you have done run one of the following commands